 Its the term dental professionals use to explain how they replace missing or damaged teeth.
 Fillings, crowns (“caps”), bridges and implants are common restorative options.

-Highly effective in preventing decay on the biting surfaces of your chewing teeth, dental sealants are a simple procedure in which a tooth-colored acrylic “coating” is painted onto the surface of the tooth.
+Dental sealants provided by our Sammamish restorative dentistry team are highly effective in preventing decay on the biting surfaces of your chewing teeth.
+Dental sealing is a simple procedure in which a tooth-colored acrylic “coating” is painted onto the surface of the tooth.

 Dental sealants effectively “seals” the deep grooves, acting as a barrier and protecting enamel from plaque and acids.

 Dental sealants protect the depressions and grooves of your teeth from food particles and plaque that brushing and flossing can’t reach.

 Easy to apply, dental sealants take only a few minutes to seal each tooth.
 Sealants hold up well under the force of normal chewing and can last several years before a reapplication is needed.